muneer78/muneer78.github.io/_posts/2018-09-07-larrys-kidney.md

 ---
+date: 2018-09-07
+title: Larry's Kidney
-tags: great lines
+tags: great-lines, books
 ---

-Here are some great lines from the book, [Larry's Kidney: Being the True Story of How I Found Myself in China with My Black Sheep Cousin and His Mail-Order Bride, Skirting the Law to Get Him a Transplant--and Save His Life](https://bookshop.org/books/larry-s-kidney-being-the-true-story-of-how-i-found-myself-in-china-with-my-black-sheep-cousin-and-his-mail-order-bride-skirting-the/9780061708718) by Daniel Asa Rose:
+Here are some great-lines from the book, [Larry's Kidney: Being the True Story of How I Found Myself in China with My Black Sheep Cousin and His Mail-Order Bride, Skirting the Law to Get Him a Transplant--and Save His Life](https://bookshop.org/books/larry-s-kidney-being-the-true-story-of-how-i-found-myself-in-china-with-my-black-sheep-cousin-and-his-mail-order-bride-skirting-the/9780061708718) by Daniel Asa Rose:

 > I very much respect the fact that she misrepresented herself.
 It shows a native cunning that I appreciate.